emqx/blog/en/202004/message-retention-and-message-expiration-interval-of-emqx-mqtt5-broker.md

 + retainer.max_retained_messages、retainer.max_payload_size

-  `retainer.max_retained_messages` specifies the maximum number of retained messages that EMQ X Broker can store.
+  `retainer.max_retained_messages` specifies the maximum number of retained messages that EMQX Broker can store.
 0 means no limit.
 When the number of retained messages exceeds the maximum limit, existing retained messages can be replaced, but retained messages cannot be stored for new topics.

-  `retainer.max_payload_size` specifies the maximum Payload value of retained messages that EMQ X Broker can receive.
-After the payload size exceeds the maximum value, the EMQ X message server will treat the received retained message as a normal message and will not store this message anymore.
+  `retainer.max_payload_size` specifies the maximum Payload value of retained messages that EMQX Broker can receive.
+After the payload size exceeds the maximum value, the EMQX message server will treat the received retained message as a normal message and will not store this message anymore.

-  These two configurations set an upper limit for retained messages that EMQ X Broker can receive and store, which ensures that EMQ X Broker does not occupy excessive resources to store and process retained messages.
+  These two configurations set an upper limit for retained messages that EMQX Broker can receive and store, which ensures that EMQX Broker does not occupy excessive resources to store and process retained messages.

 + retainer.expiry_interval

   For expiration time of retained messages, 0 means never expired.
 If the message expiration interval is set in the PUBLISH packet, it will be taken as the standard.

-  When the retained message expires, EMQ X Broker deletes the message.
+  When the retained message expires, EMQX Broker deletes the message.